Joyce Banda: Personal and family life

 Joyce Hilda Ntila was born on 12 April 1950 in Malemia, a village in the Zomba District of Nyasaland (now Malawi).
 Her father was a police brass band musician.
-She began her career as a secretary and became a well-known figure during the rule of dictator Hastings Banda (no relation).
+She began her career as a secretary and became a well-known figure during the rule of dictator Hastings Banda.

-She has a Cambridge School Certificate, a Bachelor of Arts Degree in Early Childhood Education from Columbus University (an unaccredited distance education institution), a Bachelor of Social Studies in Gender Studies from Atlantic International University (also a distance learning institution) and a Diploma in Management of NGOs from the International Labour Organization (ILO) Centre in Turin, Italy.
-Currently, she is studying for a Master of Arts Degree in Leadership at Royal Roads University in Canada.
-She received an honorary doctorate in 2013 from Jeonju University.
+She earned a Cambridge School Certificate, a Bachelor of Arts Degree in Early Childhood Education from Columbus University (an unaccredited distance education institution), a Bachelor of Social Studies in Gender Studies from Atlantic International University (also an unaccredited distance learning institution) and a Diploma in Management of NGOs from the International Labour Organization (ILO) Centre in Turin, Italy.
+Atlantic International University has been characterized as a degree mill, and its degrees have been widely dismissed as "fake."
+She also received a Master of Arts degree in Leadership from Royal Roads University in Canada. and an honorary doctorate in 2013 from Jeonju University.

 She married Roy Kachale, with whom she had three children.
 At the age 25, she was living in Nairobi, Kenya.

 In 1975, a growing women's movement in Kenya motivated Banda to take her three children and leave what she has described as an abusive marriage.
 Her marriage to Roy Kachele ended in 1981.
-She is now married to Richard Banda, retired Chief Justice of Malawi, with whom she has two children.
+She later married Richard Banda, retired Chief Justice of Malawi, with whom she has two children.

 Between 1985 and 1997 Banda managed and established various businesses and organisations including Ndekani Garments (1985), Akajuwe Enterprises (1992), and Kalingidza Bakery (1995).
 Her success inspired her to help other women achieve financial independence and break the cycles of abuse and poverty.

 She is sister to Anjimile Oponyo, former CEO of the Raising Malawi Academy for Girls, financed by Madonna.

 Political life

 Public offices (1999–2009)

 Joyce Banda entered politics in 1999.
 She won a parliamentary seat in Malawi's third democratic election as a member of President Bakili Muluzi's party, the United Democratic Front.
 She represented the Zomba Malosa constituency.
 Muluzi appointed her as Minister for Gender and Community Services.
-As minister, she fought to enact the Domestic Violence Bill, which had failed for seven years.
+As minister, she fought to enact the 2006 Domestic Violence Bill, which had failed for seven years.
 She designed the National Platform for Action on Orphans and Vulnerable Children and the Zero Tolerance Campaign Against Child Abuse.

 In 2004, she was re-elected as a member of Muluzi's Party.
 Bingu wa Mutharika became President.
 Even though Banda was not a member of his party, Mutharika appointed her as Minister of Foreign Affairs in 2006.
 Banda moved to change Malawi's recognition of the legitimate government of China from the Republic of China (on Taiwan) to the People's Republic of China on the mainland; she claimed the switch would bring economic benefits to Malawi.
 In 2010, China finished the construction of a new parliament building in Lilongwe.